-Preparation programs should weave CaITPA analytic rubrics into the fabric of their courses and clinical practice expectations, providing candidates opportunities not only to learn the expectations of these rubrics but to see what practice looks like in reference to the levels of each rubric.
-Candidates are encouraged to refer frequently to the analytic rubrics throughout the CaITPA process as they self-assess and peer assess.
-Faculty and master/mentor teachers should use the language of the rubrics when providing feedback to candidates.
-CaITPA rubrics include an essential question that frames the knowledge, skills, and abilities of the rubric.
-Each rubric provides five qualitative descriptions, with score Level 1 representing a response for which no evidence is provided or practice is not supportive of student learning, score Level 2, representing an inconsistent or limited response moving up to Level 3 which mirrors the performance expectations of the essential question.
-To reach a Level 4, the candidate must provide evidence for all of Level 3 and Level 4.
-To reach a Level 5, the candidate must provide evidence for all of Level 4, and Level 5 constructs.
+Preparation programs should weave CalTPA analytic rubrics into the fabric of their courses and clinical practice expectations, providing candidates opportunities not only to learn the expectations of these rubrics but to see what practice looks like in reference to the levels of each rubric.
+Candidates are encouraged to refer frequently to the analytic rubrics throughout the CalTPA process as they self-assess and peer assess.
+Faculty and supervising/mentor teachers should use the language of the rubrics when providing feedback to candidates.
+CalTPA rubrics include an essential question that frames the knowledge, skills, and abilities of the rubric.
+Each rubric provides five qualitative descriptions, with score Level 1 representing a response for which no evidence is provided or practice is not supportive of student learning, score Level 2 representing an inconsistent or limited response, moving up to Level 3 which mirrors the performance expectations of the essential question.
+To reach Level 4, the candidate must provide evidence for all of Level 3 and Level 4.
+To reach Level 5, the candidate must provide evidence for all of Level 3, Level 4, and Level 5 constructs.
+Essential questions and analytic rubrics can be found in the CalTPA performance assessment guides.